rie-ucl/bibliokit/README.md

 ## DESCRIPTION

 This package offers tools for analyzing and visualizing bibliometric data from academic literature.
-It includes functions for extracting and processing    citation data, generating keyword co-occurrence networks, and producing author    and publication statistics.
+It includes functions for extracting and processing citation data, generating keyword co-occurrence networks, and producing authorand publication statistics.
 The package aims to assist researchers in exploring trends and patterns in scientific publications.

 - License: GPL-3
 - Encoding: UTF-8